False Killer Whale

 False killer whales are social animals found globally in all tropical and subtropical oceans and generally in deep offshore waters.
 The false killer whale’s entire body is black or dark gray, although lighter areas may occur ventrally (on its underside) between the flippers or on the sides of the head.

-Due to its very small population size (about 150 individuals) and population decline in recent decades, the main Hawaiian Islands insular false killer whale distinct population segment (DPS) is listed as endangered under the Endangered Species Act.
+Due to its very small population size (less than 200 individuals) and population decline until at least the early 2000s, the main Hawaiian Islands insular false killer whale distinct population segment (DPS) is listed as endangered under the Endangered Species Act.
 It is the only false killer whale population protected under the ESA.
-This stock is also listed as depleted under the Marine Mammal Protection Act.
+This stock is also listed as depleted under the Marine Mammal Protection Act (MMPA).

 NOAA Fisheries is committed to conserving and protecting false killer whales.
 Our scientists and partners use a variety of innovative techniques to study and protect this species.

-The broad pelagic distribution of most false killer whale populations make it difficult to estimate the global population size of this species.
+The broad pelagic distribution of most false killer whale populations makes it difficult to estimate the global population size of this species.

-The endangered main Hawaiian Islands insular false killer whale is estimated to number around 150 whales.
+The endangered main Hawaiian Islands insular false killer whale distinct population segment (DPS) is estimated to number less than 200.
 The historical population size is unknown, though spotter planes in the late 1980s observed large aggregations of 350 to 400 whales in a single area.
 Aerial survey sightings since then suggest that the main Hawaiian Islands insular false killer whale population declined at an average rate of 9 percent per year through at least the early 2000s.
 The current population trend is unknown.

-The cause of this decline is unknown, but it’s thought to be partially due to interactions with fisheries, especially before 1990 when longline fishing was more common in Hawaiʻi’s nearshore waters.
+The cause of this decline is unknown, but it’s thought to be partially due to interactions with fisheries, especially before 1990 when longline fishing was more common in the nearshore waters of Hawaiʻi.
 Annual variability in survey efforts within the range of the main Hawaiian Islands insular false killer whale make it difficult to assess population trends, so it’s unknown whether the population has continued to decline, recently stabilized, or recently increased.

-A survey conducted in 2010 estimated the Hawaiʻi pelagic population of false killer whales to be roughly 1,550 individuals.
+Sighting data collected from ship-based, line-transect surveys conducted by NOAA Fisheries within the central Pacific Ocean between 1986 to 2017 uses a model-based approach to estimate the Hawaiʻi pelagic population of false killer whales to be roughly 2,115 individuals.
 Their historical population size is also unknown, though interactions with longline fisheries are known to have killed or seriously injured animals in this population since at least the late 1990s.
-There have been few large-scale surveys in Hawaiian waters, and changes in survey design (intended to provide more precise estimates given the social structure and behavior of false killer whales) make it difficult to determine trends in abundance for this pelagic population.
+There have been only three large-scale surveys in Hawaiian waters, and changes in survey design (intended to provide more precise estimates given the social structure and behavior of false killer whales) make it difficult to determine trends in abundance for this pelagic population.